fbpx

 Oops.
 “It must have been somebody’s story, ready to go.”

 And that was it for young Ward’s visits to WTVT central command.
-Today, he is an actor and comedian, and the co-owner (with his sister Karen) of Studio Grand Central, a playhouse on 1st Avenue South.
+Today, he is an actor and comedian, and the co-owner (with his sister Karen) of the Off-Central, a playhouse on 1st Avenue South in St. Petersburg.

 Smith does, however, have warm and fuzzy memories of the annual Big 13 Christmas parties, and of accompanying the old man to Media Day at places like Busch Gardens and Walt Disney World, where he was allowed to ride the rides – for free – as much as he wanted.